elankath/gardener-scaling-history/docs/setup.md

 2. (Optional) `export REPORT_DIR=<reportDir>` # Dir where you would like the replayer to store produced reports
    1. Defaults to `/tmp`
 3. Ensure you are at the base dir of the [gardener-scaling-history](https://github.com/elankath/gardener-scaling-history) repo
-4. Kindly run `./hack/build-replayer.sh local`
+4. Run `./hack/build-replayer.sh local`
    1. This builds binaries of all dependencies needed by the replayer such as kube-apiserver, etcd, kube-scheduler, virtual-cluster-autoscaler
    2. Binaries are stored in `bin/`

 #### Run
 1. Ensure you are at the base dir of the [gardener-scaling-history](https://github.com/elankath/gardener-scaling-history) repo
-2. Kindly run `go run cmd/replayer/main.go`
+2. Run `go run cmd/replayer/main.go`
    1. Reports generated are stored in `REPORT_DIR` and have the naming convention `<landscape>_<cluster>_ca-replay-<interval-num>.json`
 3. (Optional) In case you wish to target the kubernetes cluster and see for yourself what is going on
    1. `export KUBECONFIG=/tmp/kvcl.yaml`